gingerbread man

 Substance Use and the Holidays

 For those who struggle with substance use disorder (SUD), the holidays can be a very challenging time of year.
 Alcohol is prevalent at many festivities.
 The holidays may also usher in stress, mental health challenges, family conflict, financial strain, difficult memories, heightened emotions, and loneliness.
-Tack on the stress of the ongoing pandemic, as well as potential mental health issues due to seasonal affective disorder (SAD), and the risk compounds.
-In fact, according to the CDC, the most dangerous months for drug and alcohol related deaths are December and January (along with March).
+Tack on the stress of the ongoing pandemic, as well as potential mental health issues due to seasonal affective disorder (SAD) and the risk compounds.
+In fact, according to the CDC, the most dangerous months for drug and alcohol-related deaths are December and January (along with March).

 How can healthcare providers, employers, and friends support those in SUD recovery this holiday season?

-If you’re a doctor, therapist, or a peer who has direct contact with someone who’s in recovery, help them create a plan for the holidays.
+1. Help them create a plan: If you’re a doctor, therapist, or a peer who has direct contact with someone who’s in recovery, help them create a plan for the holidays.
 You may be able to assist them in devising an approach for handling specific situations, people, stressors, and triggers.
 Elements of the plan might include managing stress, creating an exit plan, bringing non-alcoholic drinks to a party, and minimizing triggers.

-Studies show that having friends to talk to during recovery is important, as they provide a “safety net” of supportive peers who can relate to the recovery journey.
+3. Recommend that they connect with peers in recovery: Studies show that having friends to talk to during recovery is important, as they provide a “safety net” of supportive peers who can relate to the recovery journey.
 That can be problematic, though, as many people in recovery – particularly in the early stages – have close friends who are still using substances.
 This means that we have to help individuals establish new, supportive connections that can relate to their recovery journey.
 Having common, shared experiences (even if they are difficult) is a powerful spark for connection.
 That’s why we created the Connections app, which offers a close-knit community for those in recovery.

-Although mental health and substance use are being discussed more openly these days, they still carry an unfortunate and unwarranted stigma.
+4. Openly discuss mental health and substance use: Although mental health and substance use are being discussed more openly these days, they still carry an unfortunate and unwarranted stigma.
 Individuals often feel the need to hide their feelings and struggles in fear of being judged.

-The reality is, however, that mental health conditions and SUD are chronic illnesses, just like diabetes and heart disease and, as such, they warrant the same discussion, support, and acceptance.
+The reality is, however, that mental health conditions and SUD are chronic illnesses, just like diabetes and heart disease, and, as such, they warrant the same discussion, support, and acceptance.
 It’s important that we open the discussion and provide knowledge about these topics, enabling those with SUD to feel more accepted and hopeful, rather than ashamed.

 Learn more about CHESS Health today